RajaRakoto/minificator/README.md

 - 🐗 Run tasks with Grunt (example for backup)
 - 🚄 Build faster
 - 🖥️ Ungit for version control (git) with a GUI
+- 🔳 Inquirer.js - A collection of common interactive command line user interfaces
+- 🔳 Execa - A process execution library that supports synchronous and asynchronous execution of child processes
+- 🔳 Figlet - A program that generates text banners, in a variety of typefaces, composed of letters made up of conglomerations of smaller ASCII characters
+- 🔳 Node-emoji - A library that provides a simple way to use emojis in your CLI
+- 🔳 Ora - A terminal spinner library that allows you to add a loading spinner to your CLI
+- 🔳 Chalk - A library for styling terminal strings with colors and text styles

 ---